You may have some questions when it comes to restrictions or limitations in Crunch. For example:

 Performance issues may arise when there is no way to know which columns are relevant, effectively asserting that everything must be analyzed.
 This can lead to performance issues when aspects of the metadata exceed functional limitations, such as:

 - The variables are not organized (into folders)

 - The number of labels is extremely long

 Sometimes datasets have poorly defined metadata.
 One such deficit is when the columns are not declared as a multiple response or categorical variable.
 This means Crunch recognizes more variables than there actually should be.
 This is commonplace with SPSS files, where metadata around column groupings can be lost.
 In other words, if you have properly defined metadata for column groupings, then this can have an impact on performance in Crunch.

 Define your column groupings for the dataset before you upload data into Crunch.
 Groupings are taken care of automatically when importing data from data-collection platforms such as Decipher, SurveyMonkey, or Confirmit.
 SPSS files can have the grouping metadata encoded in the .sav files as “mrsets”, which is recommended before uploading into Crunch.

 Crunch has a unique additional variable attribute that boosts performance by only using the data you need at any given time: folders.
 Variables are organized into folders, where they are not displayed until you open them.
 This is very helpful for the user — it allows the dataset to be navigated more easily.
 We say the dataset is ‘tidy’ once variables are stored into folders.

 But folders go beyond that, which means that Crunch isn’t even loading anything about the variables outside the present folder.
 This is because it’s loading and displaying the folders and not the variables within until opened.

-Organize your variables into folders and subfolders that reflect the organization of the data for analysis.
+Organize your variables into folders and subfolders (using the Folder Sidebar) that reflect the organization of the data for analysis.

 Extremely long lists of labels